DongzeHE/scpca-docs/docs/getting_started.md

 ```

 Note that the normalized ADT expression matrix only contains values for cells labeled as `"Keep"` in the `adt_scpca_filter` column.
+If filtering assessment failed because `DropletUtils::CleanTagCounts()` could not reliably determine which cells to filter, then all cells will be labeled as `"Keep"`.
 Any cells labeled `"Remove"` have `NA` values in the normalized expression matrix (see {ref}`Processed ADT Data <processing_information:Processed ADT data>` for more details).

 If you are working with the `filtered.rds` file, you can perform the same filtering: